icm-project/word2vec/README.md

 # Complete Setup Guide for Word2Vec Application

-## 1. DNS Configuration
+## 1. Configuring Iranian DNS Resolvers

+### Manual Configuration
-1. Open the DNS configuration file:
+1. Open the DNS resolver configuration file:
 ```bash
 sudo nano /etc/resolv.conf
 ```

-2. Add the following DNS servers to the beginning of the file:
+2. Add these DNS server addresses ([source](https://shecan.ir/)) to the top of the file:
 ```
 nameserver 178.22.122.100
 nameserver 185.51.200.2
 ```

-3. Save and close the file
+3. Save and exit (Ctrl + X, then Y, then Enter)

+### Important Note
+This configuration is temporary and will reset after system reboot.

 ## 2. System Preparation and Docker Installation